lhcb/starterkit-lessons/second-analysis-steps/managing-files-with-ganga.md

 using Ganga.

-{% callout "Ganga problems" %}
+{% callout "Ganga versions" %}
 It's generally advised to use the latest available version of Ganga.
+Functionality is not removed and there are no compatibility issues between versions (it is just python!).
 If you encounter problems, you should first search [the archives of the `lhcb-distributed-analysis` mailing list][da-archive].
 If you don't find an answer, you can talk to the Ganga developers directly on the [GitHub issues